i The current Canadian wealth situation

 As part of the 2017 federal budget's commitment to address what it termed unfair tax-planning strategies using private corporations, the federal government released a consultation paper called 'Tax Planning Using Private Corporations' and proposed legislation that addressed advantages that were not available to most Canadians, such as income 'sprinkling' to lower-tax rate family members using private corporations; accumulating earnings that had been taxed at a low tax rate inside private corporations; multiplying the lifetime capital gains exemption; and converting a private corporation's regular income into capital gains to take advantage of the lower rate on capital gains.
 Owing to a strong reaction from Canadian small businesses and the professional community, the government significantly scaled back its 2017 proposals, enacting only the income sprinkling and passive income proposals, but not the capital gains proposals, which would have made it more difficult for business owners and farmers to pass on their businesses to their children.

-Revised federal legislation on the taxation of trusts
+Revised federal legislation on the taxation of trusts and new reporting requirements for trusts

 Certain estates and testamentary trusts are taxed at graduated rates applicable to individuals, while trusts established during a person's lifetime are generally taxed at the top of marginal tax rates applicable to individuals.
 In 2016, graduated rates for certain estates and testamentary trusts were eliminated.
 Now, the top marginal rate is applied to testamentary trusts and certain estates.
 However, graduated rates will continue to be available to 'graduated rate estates' for 36 months and to certain testamentary trusts having disabled beneficiaries who are eligible for the federal disability tax credit.
 In addition, the taxation year end for testamentary trusts is now 31 December and testamentary trusts are required to make instalment payments of income tax.